rubenpersicot/orpheus/README.md

 Orpheus is a website dedicated to musicians.
 Starting from an audio file composed of different sources, the website is able to split the initial recording in several files, each one of them containing a different source.
 For exemple, if the input is a recording of a singer playing the guitar, Orpheus outputs two audio files.
 The first one only contains the voice of the singer whereas the second one only contains the sound of the guitar.

-This site is named after [Orpheus](https://en.wikipedia.org/wiki/Orpheus),a legendary musician and poet in ancient Greek religion.
+This site is named after [Orpheus](https://en.wikipedia.org/wiki/Orpheus), a legendary musician and poet in ancient Greek religion.

 ## Technologies
 ### Front-end